Battle of Dominguez Rancho: Battle

 What followed was a running battle in which Mervine attempted to push forward, but was driven back time and time again by volley fire from the Mexicans.
 The horsemen used their lassos to pull the cannon from its carriage, out of the reach of the American soldiers whenever they tried to capture it.
 The Californios were able to stay well back and keep the Americans at bay.
-The gun was loaded with anything that would shoot: round shot, copper grapeshot, cannon balls, as well as metal scraps and cobblestone.
+The gun was loaded with anything that would shoot: round shot, copper grapeshot, cannonballs, as well as metal scraps and cobblestone.
 The small projectiles fired like buckshot.
 Several historians have remarked that the Californios had little gunpowder at their disposal, manufactured at the Mission San Gabriel, and not much of that.
 Some have considered that lack of powder was the reason cannon fire ceased during Mervine's retreat.
 This phase of the battle lasted only a couple of hours.